 Copper has some very interesting properties, several of which make it really good for tubing.
 The most important of these is the fact that it has very good thermal conductivity.
 The only material better in terms of conducting heat is silver.
-Copper is therefore favoured because it is far more cost effective.
+People therefore favour copper because it is far more cost effective.
 It is no surprise it is so widely used to create pipes for heating systems.

 Alongside this the metal scores very low in terms of reactivity.
 This translates into really good corrosion resistance and makes the material even more suited to use in heat and plumbing applications.